teuk/mediabot_v3/README.md

 `tools/mediabot_doctor.pl` is the read-only operational diagnostic for a real Mediabot instance.
-It inspects runtime, configuration, filesystem, systemd / deployment state, Git state when applicable, database state and migrations without repairing, restarting or modifying the instance.
+It inspects runtime, configuration, filesystem, systemd / deployment state, Git state when applicable, the durable result of the last built-in updater run, database state and migrations without repairing, restarting or modifying the instance.

 Run it against the configuration actually used by the instance: